Definition and Types of Adverb | Parts of Speech

 Interrogative Adverbs

 Interrogative Adverbs are the verbs used to ask questions.
 These are placed in the beginning of the sentence which contains the question.
-These words are commonly used as interrogative adverbs:

-Why, where, how, when
+why, where, how, when

 • When will you come to visit?